giuseppe/git-chronicler/README.md

 # GitChronicler

-GitChronicler is a tool that uses Claude AI to automatically write or check your Git commit messages.
+GitChronicler is a tool that uses AI to automatically write or check your Git commit messages.

-It is nothing more than an experiment to play with the Claude AI API.

 ### Setup

-An Anthropic API key is required.
-The Anthropic API key is expected at the `~/anthropic/key` path.
+An OpenRouter API key is required.
+The OpenRouter API key is expected at the `~/.openrouter/key` path.
    ```
-   mkdir -p ~/.anthropic
+   mkdir -p ~/.openrouter
-   echo "your-anthropic-api-key" > ~/.anthropic/key
+   echo "your-openrouter-api-key" > ~/.openrouter/key
    ```

 ## Usage